Andrea13Stockholm/hypathia-notifications/README.md

 * Main code in `get_stock_prices.ipynb`: :white_check_mark:
 * Add time.sleep to slow down the rump-up when making API calls: :white_check_mark:
 * Stocks in different markets are not traded on same days: need to create an homogeneous date grid (discrete data points):  :white_check_mark:
+* Get the dividends process to be called upon price process timestamps: :white_check_mark:
+* Calculate the dividend price ratio: :white_check_mark:
 * API secrets should be contained in a separate thingy:
 * Raise exception if stock does not exist, but continue run the code:
 * Raise exception when calls limit is reached, but continue run the code:
-* Get the dividends process to be called upon price process timestamps:
-* Calculate the dividend price ratio:
 * Get posted in slack:
 * Automatize the notification: run the job on a schedule, send the notification when threshold is reached: Airflow
 * Check if I need to create virtual env